Rowe Street, Sydney

 Rowe Street is a narrow laneway in the central business district of Sydney in New South Wales, Australia.
+Originally running between Castlereagh Street and Pitt Street, what remains is now just a short lane running east–west off Pitt Street.

+History

+Rowe Street was named in honour of Thomas Rowe (1829–1899), a prominent architect in the colony of New South Wales.
 Originally, Rowe Street ran between Castlereagh Street and Pitt Street, parallel to Martin Place.
-However, it now runs east–west off Pitt Street.
-Rowe Street was named in honour of Thomas Rowe, a prominent architect in New South Wales.

-History

-Rowe Street was a centre for Sydney's bohemian life from the late 19th century until the 1970s, described in 1931 as "the primrose path of dalliance"-furthermore it may have been the birthplace of Sydney's famous push movement.
-The precinct included the original Theatre Royal, the Playbox Theatre, art studios and galleries, restaurants, cafés and coffee shops, many well-known fashion, clothing, interior design and jewellery shops, and Rowe Street Records, one of the first specialist import record stores in Australia.
-In 1956 Mervyn Horton the gay editor, art collector and philanthropist opened Galleria Espresso an espresso bar and art gallery at 27 Rowe Street.
-Most of the Rowe Street precinct, including the palatial Hotel Australia, was demolished in the early 1970s to make way for the MLC Centre, a monolithic modernist edifice designed by controversial Sydney architect Harry Seidler.
-A small section remains today as link from Pitt street to Lees Circuit and the entrance to the shopping Centre and food court, below the MLC Centre.
-The only remaining building from this era is the Sydney Club on the corner of Pitt and Rowe Streets (previously known as the Millions Club).
+The street was a centre for Sydney's bohemian life from the late 19th century until the 1970s, described in 1931 as "the primrose path of dalliance".
+It may have been the birthplace of Sydney's famous push movement.
+The precinct included the original Theatre Royal, the Playbox Theatre, art studios and galleries, restaurants, cafés and coffee shops, many well-known fashion, clothing, interior design, and jewellery shops.
+Rowe Street Records was one of the first specialist import record stores in Australia.

+In 1956 Mervyn Horton, the gay editor, art collector, and philanthropist opened Galleria Espresso, an espresso bar and art gallery at 27 Rowe Street.

+Most of the Rowe Street precinct, including the palatial Hotel Australia, was demolished in the early 1970s to make way for the MLC Centre, a monolithic modernist edifice designed by Sydney architect Harry Seidler.

+Description

+Today, Rowe Street runs east–west off Pitt Street.
+The only remaining building from the 19th century is The Sydney Club on the corner of Pitt and Rowe Streets (previously known as the Millions Club).